The Ambulatory Care Drug Database System

 Drug Search Results

 The Drug Search Results screen displays search results by drug entry code, drug entry name, generic-equivalent name, and number of drug mentions (defined below) for the most recent year of data.
-Note that, for 2015, the data only include physician office visits from NAMCS and hospital emergency department visits from NHAMCS, because hospital outpatient department data have not yet been released.
+Note that, for 2022, the data only include hospital emergency department visits from NHAMCS.
 If number of mentions is blank, there were no recorded entries for the drug that year.
 By clicking on any of the underlined text in the Drug Search Results, information will be displayed on the drug's characteristics, number of mentions, and mention rate.

 Drug Mention: The estimate of drug mentions for each drug reported in the most recently available NAMCS and NHAMCS datasets is provided.
-For 2015, in addition to NAMCS, only NHAMCS emergency department data have been released to date; hospital outpatient data are not included in the drug mention estimates.
-A drug mention is the physician’s entry on the survey collection form of a pharmaceutical agent--by any route of administration--for prevention, diagnosis, or treatment.
+For 2022, only NHAMCS emergency department data are available.
+A drug mention is the entry on the survey collection form of a pharmaceutical agent--by any route of administration--for prevention, diagnosis, or treatment.
 Generic as well as brand-name drugs are included, as are nonprescription and prescription drugs.
-Along with all new drugs, the physician also records continued medications if the patient was specifically instructed or expected to continue the medication.
-For 2015, as many as 30 drugs can be reported per ambulatory care visit.
+Along with all new drugs, the survey respondent also records continued medications if the patient was specifically instructed or expected to continue the medication.
+For 2022, as many as 30 drugs can be reported per emergency department visit.
 If no figure is displayed, there were no mentions of that drug in the current year of data.
 Figures are presented as one would generate them from public use data and can be used to make sure one’s analysis is yielding the correct result.
 The figures shown here do not include standard errors and may not be statistically reliable.
 They are presented only to show the relative frequency of their occurrence in the current year of data.

 Page last reviewed: